Table of Contents

 Use Cases

-Challenge: Marking terminals as offline.
+Challenge: Marking user terminals as offline.

 Solution: The connector compares the telemetry data with the management data to distinguish the offline terminals from other terminals.